falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/supported-fields.md

 Name | Type | Description
 :----|:-----|:-----------
-`container.id` | CHARBUF | The truncated container id (first 12 characters).
+`container.id` | CHARBUF | The truncated container ID (first 12 characters), e.g. 3ad7b26ded6d is extracted from the Linux cgroups by Falco within the kernel.
+Consequently, this field is reliably available and serves as the lookup key for Falco's synchronous or asynchronous requests against the container runtime socket to retrieve all other 'container.*' information.
+One important aspect to be aware of is that if the process occurs on the host, meaning not in the container PID namespace, this field is set to a string called 'host'.
+In Kubernetes, pod sandbox container processes can exist where `container.id` matches `k8s.pod.sandbox_id`, lacking other 'container.*' details.
+`container.full_id` | CHARBUF | The full container ID, e.g. 3ad7b26ded6d8e7b23da7d48fe889434573036c27ae5a74837233de441c3601e.
+In contrast to `container.id`, we enrich this field as part of the container engine enrichment.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.name` | CHARBUF | The container name.
+In instances of userspace container engine lookup delays, this field may not be available yet.
+One important aspect to be aware of is that if the process occurs on the host, meaning not in the container PID namespace, this field is set to a string called 'host'.
 `container.image` | CHARBUF | The container image name (e.g. falcosecurity/falco:latest for docker).
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.image.id` | CHARBUF | The container image id (e.g. 6f7e2741b66b).
+In instances of userspace container engine lookup delays, this field may not be available yet.
-`container.type` | CHARBUF | The container type, eg: docker or rkt `container.privileged` | BOOL | 'true' for containers running as privileged, false otherwise `container.mounts` | CHARBUF | A space-separated list of mount information.
-Each item in the list has the format <source>:<dest>:<mode>:<rdrw>:<propagation>
+`container.type` | CHARBUF | The container type, e.g. docker, cri-o, containerd etc.
+`container.privileged` | BOOL | 'true' for containers running as privileged, 'false' otherwise.
+In instances of userspace container engine lookup delays, this field may not be available yet.
+`container.mounts` | CHARBUF | A space-separated list of mount information.
+Each item in the list has the format <source>:<dest>:<mode>:<rdrw>:<propagation>.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.mount` | CHARBUF | Information about a single mount, specified by number (e.g. container.mount[0]) or mount source (container.mount[/usr/local]).
 The pathname can be a glob (container.mount[/usr/local/*]), in which case the first matching mount will be returned.
 The information has the format <source>:<dest>:<mode>:<rdrw>:<propagation>.
 If there is no mount with the specified index or matching the provided source, returns the string "none" instead of a NULL value.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.mount.source` | CHARBUF | The mount source, specified by number (e.g. container.mount.source[0]) or mount destination (container.mount.source[/host/lib/modules]).
 The pathname can be a glob.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.mount.dest` | CHARBUF | The mount destination, specified by number (e.g. container.mount.dest[0]) or mount source (container.mount.dest[/lib/modules]).
 The pathname can be a glob.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.mount.mode` | CHARBUF | The mount mode, specified by number (e.g. container.mount.mode[0]) or mount source (container.mount.mode[/usr/local]).
 The pathname can be a glob.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.mount.rdwr` | CHARBUF | The mount rdwr value, specified by number (e.g. container.mount.rdwr[0]) or mount source (container.mount.rdwr[/usr/local]).
 The pathname can be a glob.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.mount.propagation` | CHARBUF | The mount propagation value, specified by number (e.g. container.mount.propagation[0]) or mount source (container.mount.propagation[/usr/local]).
 The pathname can be a glob.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.image.repository` | CHARBUF | The container image repository (e.g. falcosecurity/falco).
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.image.tag` | CHARBUF | The container image tag (e.g. stable, latest).
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.image.digest` | CHARBUF | The container image registry digest (e.g. sha256:d977378f890d445c15e51795296e4e5062f109ce6da83e0a355fc4ad8699d27).
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.healthcheck` | CHARBUF | The container's health check.
-Will be the null value ("N/A") if no healthcheck configured, "NONE" if configured but explicitly not created, and the healthcheck command line otherwise
+Will be the null value ("N/A") if no healthcheck configured, "NONE" if configured but explicitly not created, and the healthcheck command line otherwise.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.liveness_probe` | CHARBUF | The container's liveness probe.
-Will be the null value ("N/A") if no liveness probe configured, the liveness probe command line otherwise
+Will be the null value ("N/A") if no liveness probe configured, the liveness probe command line otherwise.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.readiness_probe` | CHARBUF | The container's readiness probe.
-Will be the null value ("N/A") if no readiness probe configured, the readiness probe command line otherwise
+Will be the null value ("N/A") if no readiness probe configured, the readiness probe command line otherwise.
+In instances of userspace container engine lookup delays, this field may not be available yet.
-`container.start_ts` | UINT64 | Container start as epoch timestamp in nanoseconds based on proc.pidns_init_start_ts.
+`container.start_ts` | UINT64 | Container start as epoch timestamp in nanoseconds based on proc.pidns_init_start_ts and extracted in the kernel and not from the container runtime socket / container engine.
 `container.duration` | RELTIME | Number of nanoseconds since container.start_ts.
 `container.ip` | CHARBUF | The container's / pod's primary ip address as retrieved from the container engine.
 Only ipv4 addresses are tracked.
 Consider container.cni.json (CRI use case) for logging ip addresses for each network interface.
+In instances of userspace container engine lookup delays, this field may not be available yet.
 `container.cni.json` | CHARBUF | The container's / pod's CNI result field from the respective pod status info.
 It contains ip addresses for each network interface exposed as unparsed escaped JSON string.
 Supported for CRI container engine (containerd, cri-o runtimes), optimized for containerd (some non-critical JSON keys removed).
 Useful for tracking ips (ipv4 and ipv6, dual-stack support) for each network interface (multi-interface support).
+In instances of userspace container engine lookup delays, this field may not be available yet.

 ### Field Class: fd